 So how do you avoid this?
 Well, as you step into the rest of your life, whatever that looks like, try to be kind to people.
 Yes, at times much easier said than done, but that’s the gig.
 It’s really just a restatement of the Golden Rule, that “do unto others” jazz which for centuries has helped keep the world spinning in the right direction instead of careening off the highway.

 Now that can make for a rather brief and boring graduation speech, but it does make for an honest one.
-And if there’s one thing the graduating class of 2016 needs to hear, it’s the god-honest truth about something.
+And if there’s one thing graduates need to hear, it’s the god-honest truth about something.
 So cheers on your accomplishment, that’s not a small thing by any means.
 Celebrate, reflect a little, shower some gratitude on those who helped you get to this place.
 And from this moment forward, whatever you decide to do, remember to be – be kind, the non-jerk kind.
 Congratulations!